 - Carefully repeat with your other leg, adjusting the loops as needed to keep the CLX anchored just above your knees.

 - Grab the remaining CLX by the end loops.

 - Maintaining an athletic stance (with knees and hips slightly bent) take 3 steps laterally against the band while keeping your back straight.

+Return to your starting position (this counts as one rep!) and repeat with the other leg.
 When to branch out: try to alternate days of movement.
 If you’re cycling on Mondays, Wednesdays and Fridays, try other forms of active recovery on Tuesdays, Thursdays and Saturdays.